cossacklabs/product-docs/themis/spec/secure-cell.md

 Some parts of the associated data can be transmitted together with the ciphertext, but some can be omitted.
-This complicates unintended decryption: even if the attacker has obtained the encryption key somehow, they still need to get access to the associated data which might be stored elsewhere (like the user's brain).
+This complicates unintended decryption: even if the attacker has obtained the encryption key somehow, they still need to get ahold of the associated data which might be stored elsewhere (like the user's brain).

 A related concept is **nonce** – an arbitrary random number which must be used only once in cryptographic communication.
 The AES-GCM and AES-CTR algorithms used by Secure Cell use an *initialisation vector* (IV) as a nonce.